craigcurtin/fastapi/README.md

 ```
  To run on your desktop:

+ # clone the code from the gitlab repository
  $ git clone https://code.ssnc.global/CCurtin/fastapi

+ # 1. Launch PyCharm (Python IDE),
+ # 2. Create a new project around above code, create virtual env (venv)

+ # 3. Install Python packages to the just created venv.
  $ pip install -r requirements.txt --index-url https://artifacts-scm.dstcorp.net/artifactory/api/pypi/pypi-repos/simple

- Launch PyCharm (Python IDE), create a virtual env, create a ‘run’ environment configuration
+ # 4. In PyCharm, create a ‘run’ Python environment configuration. reference 'app/main.py' as your entry poing

- Run, by default the code runs on http://0.0.0.0:7000 … if you run, the below links will work as is
+ # 5. Run, by default the code runs on http://0.0.0.0:7000 … if you run, the below links will work as is

 ```

 By default, the code executes on http://0.0.0.0:7000